d-maurya/web/README.md

 # Publications
 Some of my works under review:
-1. `Incorporating prior knowledge about structural constraints in model identification`, **Deepak Maurya**, Sivadurgaprasad Chinta, Abhishek Sivaram, and Raghunathan Rengaswamy, <a href="https://arxiv.org/abs/2007.04030">[Arxiv]</a>
+1. `Incorporating prior knowledge about structural constraints in model identification`, **Deepak Maurya**, Sivadurgaprasad Chinta, Abhishek Sivaram, and Raghunathan Rengaswamy <a href="https://arxiv.org/abs/2007.04030">[Arxiv Link]</a>

 Few of my accepted work is as follows:
 1. `ARX Model Identification using Generalized Spectral Decomposition`, **Deepak Maurya**, Arun K. Tangirala, Shankar Narasimhan, To appear in 24th International Symposium on Mathematical Theory of Networks and Systems (<a href="https://mtns2020.eng.cam.ac.uk/">MTNS 2020</a>)